(251) 210-2773

 After emergency treatment, providing advice and scheduling follow-up care are important steps.
 This ensures patients understand their recovery process and any further treatment that may be necessary.

-See also What Are The Duty Ethics Of A Dentist?
+See also What Are The Benefits Of Regular Dental Visits?

 Administration Duties